This Is How You Can Stop an Allergy Attack in Its Tracks

 Adding a nasal steroid spray

-Often allergy sufferers pop an oral antihistamine and later complain that the medication stopped working because it wore off.
-However, that's not really the case.
-"It's probably just a high pollen day," says New York City allergist and immunologist Clifford Bassett, MD, author of The New Allergy Solution, who adds that often doctors will recommend combining an oral antihistamine with a nasal steroid spray, which reduces swelling in the nose for easier breathing.
-"That's a recipe for relief," he says.
+Often people with allergies pop an oral antihistamine and later complain that the medication stopped working because it wore off.
+However, that’s not really the case.
+“It’s probably just a high pollen day,” says New York City allergist and immunologist Clifford Bassett, MD, author of The New Allergy Solution, who adds that often doctors will recommend combining an oral antihistamine with a nasal steroid spray, which reduces swelling in the nose for easier breathing.
+“That’s a recipe for relief,” he says.

 Antihistamine eye drops

 If your eyes are the biggest problem, grab an antihistamine eye drop, which will put your peepers on the fast track toward relief.
-"These work in less than five minutes," says Dr. Ward, who recommends keeping a bottle in your car in the event symptoms crop up.
-You can find these at pharmacies over the counter.
+“These work in less than five minutes,” says Dr. Ward, who recommends keeping a bottle in your car in the event symptoms crop up.
+You can find these over the counter at pharmacies.

 A rescue inhaler

-If you are someone whose asthma flares up because of allergies, you're going to need to take more precautions.
-Chief among them: Keep your rescue albuterol inhaler nearby, suggests Ward.
+If you are someone whose asthma flares up because of allergies, you’re going to need to take more precautions.
+Chief among them: Keep your rescue albuterol inhaler nearby, suggests Dr. Ward.
 Albuterol helps improve breathing by opening up the air passages to the lungs to help put a stop to wheezing.
-Watch out for these surprising asthma triggers.
+(And watch out for these surprising asthma triggers.)

 Nasal saline solutions (like a spray or rinse) can help wash out pollen clinging to nasal passages, says Dr. Bassett.
-One review of 10 studies found that regular saline nasal irrigation can reduce nasal symptoms, help cut down on medications needed, and improve quality of life.
-Learn these neti pot safety tips before using one.
+Regular saline nasal irrigation can reduce nasal symptoms, help cut down on medications needed, and improve quality of life.
+(However, make sure to learn these neti pot safety tips before using one.)